Avoid Fair Housing Pitfalls as a Texas Landlord

 We see this one a lot.
 The landlord tries to be flexible, skips a step, then later denies someone else after running full screening.
 That inconsistency is where complaints get oxygen.

-If you choose to offer alternative screening paths (like higher deposit where allowed, guarantors, or additional documentation), those alternatives need to be written into your criteria and offered consistently.
+If you choose to offer alternative screening paths, write them down first.
+For example, you may use guarantors, extra documentation, or other lawful options where allowed.
+However, those alternatives need to be written into your criteria and offered consistently.

-This is a major pitfall area because landlords confuse:
+This is a major pitfall area because landlords often confuse two very different categories:

-A “no pets” policy doesn’t automatically mean “no assistance animals.”
-The safest approach is to have a documented process for handling accommodation requests.
+A “no pets” policy does not automatically mean “no assistance animals.”
+Instead, the safer approach is to have a documented reasonable accommodation process for handling requests.

 What a solid process looks like